datwill310/Objective-GUI-Library/Readme.md

 # Objective GUI Library (OGL)
 An object-oriented, Free BASIC library used to create GUI programs.
 [Forum post](http://www.freebasic.net/forum/viewtopic.php?f=8&t=25207).

+# Version 2.1b is Released (Sunday 12th March, 2017)
+After a long time (sorry!), a beta version of the up and coming 2.1 version is out.
+Though it's not been fully validated yet, you can have a go and test the header file.

+This beta version contains a few High-DPI aware features.
+A list of new features will only be published once I officially release 2.1.

+Thanks for your patience.

 # Version 2.0 is Officially Released!
 (Sunday 15th January, 2017)
 Version 2.0 is officially released!